area-of-people/fe-dev-assignment/README.md

   _Again, feel free to pull in any library you want to use for fetching the data_

-- [ ] Implement a search functionality to filter the list of libraries
 - [ ] When clicking an item, display more details about the library

   _Details are fetched from the API by library ID._